Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Results

-where summation over repeated indices is implied. $\filtered{S}$ and ${\tau^r}$ are the 2D filtered rate of strain tensor and the anisotropic part of the SGS stress tensor (see \ref{appendix: sgs energy transfer} for details).
-In 2D turbulence with filtering done in both directions, using ${\bm{\uptau}}^\text{NGM}$ in the above equation shows that $P^{\rm{NGM}}_{\tau}(x,y,t)$ is identically zero (see \ref{appendix: sgs energy transfer}).
+where summation over repeated indices is implied. $\filtered{S}$ and ${\tau^r}$ are the 2D filtered rate of strain tensor and the anisotropic part of the SGS stress tensor (see \ref{appendix: sgs energy transfer} for details). \KJ{In homogeneous 2D turbulence, globally (domain averaged), there is no net forward cascade of kinetic energy, which has been used to develop successful parameterizations that are globally energetically consistent~\cite{boffetta2012two, jansen2015energy}.
+However, locally (at a given grid point), there can be both forward transfer and backscatter of energy, which can be important to capture by the SGS closures~\cite{thuburn2014cascades}.
+In 2D turbulence with filtering done in both directions, using ${\bm{\uptau}}^\text{NGM}$ in the above equation shows that $P^{\rm{NGM}}_{\tau}(x,y,t)$ is identically zero \KJ{at every grid point} (see \ref{appendix: sgs energy transfer}).
 This is demonstrated numerically in \Cref{table:2d CC}, which also shows that NGM captures both forward transfer and backscatter of SGS {\it enstrophy} fairly well (CC$>0.95$).
-Therefore, despite the high CC of ${\bm{\uptau}}^\text{NGM}$ with ${\bm{\uptau}}^\text{FDNS}$, and even a fairly accurate inter-scale {enstrophy} transfer, NGM cannot capture any inter-scale {\it energy} transfer, indicating a major failure from a functional modeling perspective (note that in this context, ``inter-scale'' means between the {\it resolved} and {\it subgrid} scales).
+Therefore, despite the high CC of ${\bm{\uptau}}^\text{NGM}$ with ${\bm{\uptau}}^\text{FDNS}$, and even a fairly accurate inter-scale {enstrophy} transfer, NGM cannot capture any inter-scale {\it energy} transfer, indicating a major failure from a functional modeling perspective (note that in this context, ``inter-scale'' means between the {\it resolved} and {\it subgrid} scales)}.
 A physical/mathematical interpretation of this failure is that while NGM reproduces the structure of $\bm{\uptau}$ remarkably well, it does not at all capture the correlations between the $\bm{\uptau}$ and $\filtered{\textbf{S}}$ tensors, e.g., the angles between their principle directions \cite{leonard2016large}.

 This inability to represent any inter-scale energy transfer is likely the reason for the instabilities of LES with NGM closure in Cases K1-K3 (and generally, in 2D turbulence).
 But how about in RBC?
 In Cases R1-R3, filtering is conducted only in the horizontal direction, and as a result, $P^{\rm{NGM}}_{\tau}$ is not identically zero.
 In fact, in these cases, the forward transfer and backscatter of both kinetic energy and enstrophy are captured fairly well by NGM, with CC often above $0.95$ (\Cref{table:rbc CC}).
 However, a deeper examination shows that the backscatter (anti-diffusion) of inter-scale SGS potential energy, measured as $P_J$ (see \ref{appendix: sgs energy transfer}), may not be captured well, specially at low $N_{\rm{LES}}$ (\cref{table:rbc CC}).
 Poor representation of backscattering can certainly lead to instabilities, as for example shown by \citeA{guan2022stable} for 2D turbulence.